BenTalagan/glaemscribe/fonts/README.md

 --------------------------------------------------------------

 * The regular and alternate fonts have been merged into a single file so as to simplify its use as a WebFont.
-* The alternate font has been shifted and added at position 0x3000 of the regular font.
+* ~~The alternate font has been shifted and added at position 0x3000 of the regular font.~~
+* Alternate font chars have been merged and aligned on the Tengwar Elfica layout.
 * Double tehtar for long _e_ have been added, and _e grave tehtar_ have been moved.
 * The _a_ theta at U+00AD (soft hyphen) has been moved to U+0109 (for browser compatibility issues).
 * The _vaia_ tengwa has been moved to U+0125 (for browser compatibility issues).